Environmental Damp Control

 ‘Chemical damp-proofing’ may provide a useful barrier in controlling rising dampness in the short to medium term, however, any gaps which are left, or which appear over time as the building material weakens, may lead to damp ingress and possible timber decay to walls & floors in houses.

-DAMP CONTROL FOR GROUND WATER/ DRAINAGE AROUND BUILDINGS
+DAMP CONTROL SERVICES FOR GROUND WATER/ DRAINAGE AROUND BUILDINGS

 Ground drainage is the most cost-effective environmental dampness control method of controlling rising dampness & timber decay in old buildings, including that which results in damp masonry at the lower part of the wall.
 Reducing moisture sources and providing adequate passive moisture sinks to disperse any penetrative moisture will make the system fail-safe.